Lilia-Caitlin's Assistance Dog

 I have had my first assessment which cost £250 and passed this successfully.
 I have paid to be matched with a buddy.
-Who is a boy named Storm (aka Stormtropper) and am now raising £1,600 to join to the waiting list.
+Who is a boy named Storm (aka Stormtropper) and am now raising the next instalments for training to start.

 I am 15 years old.
 I was diagnosed with Asperger’s at the late age of 11.
 My parents were told from the age of 3 that teachers did not share the same concerns as them.
 Finally, at 8 someone listened but it took a further 28 months to get diagnosed.
 At the age of 8 my parents got private funding for me to have a Sensory Integration Assessment with Barnardo’s and I was diagnosed with Sensory Processing Disorder; this started my journey.

 Whilst at Primary School I was bullied by children my age.
 The school said it was just ‘playing’ but I went home with bruises and one time a swollen foot.
-I would tell my parents of being slapped in the face and my mum, Tanya, watched me being pulled around in circles by my hood in the playground at playtime, but still it was only playing, bullying didn’t happen at that school.
+I would tell my parents of being slapped in the face and my mum, watched me being pulled around in circles by my hood in the playground at playtime, but still it was only playing, bullying didn’t happen at that school.

 My self-esteem, wellbeing and education started to suffer, and my parents decided to take meout of that school.
 The head teacher said there was nothing different about me.
 All the schools where full and so I had to be Home Schooled until I was old enough to go to secondary school.